Triassic Reptiles

 Drepanosaurs, tanystropheids, and Vancleavea

-Drepanosaurs are bizarre reptiles are generally small and are known from exquisite specimens from the Triassic limestone quarries in Europe.
-They may have behaved much like modern chameleons or squirrels;they generally had large, hooked claws on their hands and prehensile, grasping tails.
+Drepanosaurs are bizarre reptiles that are generally small and are known from exquisite specimens from the Triassic limestone quarries in Europe.
+They may have behaved much like modern chameleons or squirrels; they generally had large, hooked claws on their hands and prehensile, grasping tails.
 At the park, drepanosaurs are known from these claws and their vertebrae.

-Tanystropheids are also small reptiles, but they tend to have extraordinarily long necks that are longer than the rest of the body.
-Vertebrae from these animals are very recognizable, and we have only recently been finding them in the field.
+Tanystropheids are small reptiles that tend to have extraordinarily long necks which are longer than the rest of the body.
+Vertebrae from these animals are very recognizable, and have only been recognized in the park since 2013.

 illustration vancleavea emerging from murky water